rmzetti/hover-exec/README.md

 ---
 ### Python

+A simple Python script.
+Depending on your system setup you may need to use the *python3* command.
+But in either case, the command block id should be *python* to ensure vscode provides syntax highlighting.

 ```python
 # '''python :python3 #<- append this to use 'python3' as start command
 from random import random